tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 If the responder returns Resp(false), the update aborts and the initiator returns to FINISHED (no epoch change).
-If it returns Resp(true) with a tag matching the current rx, the initiator marks keys as derived (derived=1) and sends NKU still tagged with the old tx, moving to SENT_NKU/WAIT_R_NKU.
+If it returns Resp(true) with a tag matching the current rx, the initiator sets `accepted=1` and derives new key material.
+It then sends NKU still tagged with the old tx, moving to SENT_NKU/WAIT_R_NKU.

 Upon receiving the responder's NKU (tag equals the current rx, meaning